mattiadg/FBK-Fairseq-ST/README.md

 ](https://arxiv.org/abs/1802.04200) and the Gaussian distance penalty introduced in [Self-Attentional Acoustic Models ](https://arxiv.org/abs/1803.09519).

+The pre-trained models for those papers can be found [here](https://ict.fbk.eu/st-fairseq-models/).

 At the [bottom](#Introduction) of this file you can find the official documentation of this fairseq-py version.